EvickaStudio/GeoGuessr-API/README.md

 # GeoGuessr API

-This project is a Python script that interacts with the GeoGuessr API.
+This project is a Python script that interacts with the GeoGuessr API (not fully developed, only Endpoints).
 It uses the `requests` library to make HTTP requests to the API and retrieve data.

 ## Getting Started